City of Canterbury Bankstown: Commercial areas

 The biggest commercial areas in the Canterbury-Bankstown area are located at Bankstown, Campsie and Roselands.
-Bankstown is the largest central business district in the region and features a large shopping centre called Bankstown Central.
-Roselands also features a large shopping centre called Roselands Shopping Centre.
+Bankstown is the largest central business district in the region and features the Bankstown Central shopping centre.
+Roselands also features a large shopping centre, HomeCo.
+Roselands.
 The Canterbury–Bankstown region also has a variety of Vietnamese, Lebanese, Greek, Italian, Spanish, African and Australian restaurants, delicatessens, sweet shops, grocery and fresh food markets.